Questions & Answers

 What are long-term baseline projections?

 Each year, USDA makes 10-year projections of the food and agriculture sector.
 The commodity projections are used to forecast farm program costs and to prepare the President's budget.
-The projections reflect a number of assumptions that are spelled out in a baseline scenario and cover agricultural commodities, agricultural trade, and aggregate indicators of the U.S. farm sector such as farm income and food prices.
+The projections reflect a number of assumptions that are spelled out in a baseline scenario and cover agricultural commodities, agricultural trade, and aggregate indicators of the U.S. farm sector such as farm income.

 When are the projections released?

-The Departmental baseline report is released in early February each year.
+The Departmental baseline report is released in February each year.

 What is the difference between a baseline projection and a forecast?